rand-projects/fisb-978/docs/source/document.rst

   parts, each with their own set of error correction bits.
 Each block can have up to 10 errors before it is considered uncorrectable.
+If a packet has more than 10 errors, the number of errors will be listed as ``98``.
+You will see this when printing errors.
+  More commonly, you will see something like:
-If a packet has more than 10 errors, the number of errors will be listed as ``99``.
-You will see this when printing errors and very commonly in the form of: ``04:99:99:99:99:99``.
-This is what you will see with an empty packet. ``ec_978.py`` looked at the packet and determined, by only looking at block 0, that this packet is empty.
+  ``04:99:99:99:99:99``.
+This implies that the first block of the packet was decoded with 4 errors, but the message only had a small amount of content.
+This is what you will see with an empty packet (they only contain basically the latitude and longitude of the ground station). ``ec_978.py`` looked at the packet and determined, by only looking at block 0, that this packet is empty.
 In that case it doesn't even look at the other blocks.

-  The last component of the ``rs=`` string in our example (``/007``) represents the total number of times we had to call the Reed-Solomon error corrector.
-For a normal packet (one that we don't short circuit decoding because it is an empty packet), the smallest number this can be is 6, or one for each block.
-If a block needed to try additional shift values to decode, the number will be higher than 6.
-  If we were able to detect a packet that ended early, the number of Reed-Solomon decodes can be less than 6.
-  You will occasionally see numbers over 500.
-This means that we could not obtain a result with the original packet, and needed to shift one bit over to make a new packet and try the process again.
-  Subtracting 500 from the number gives you the number of Reed-Solomon attempts for the new packet.

-  For a typical non-empty FIS-B packet, under good receiving conditions, you will see lots of ``/006`` and the occasional ``/007``. ``/006`` means that it decoded all packets without any shifting. ``/007`` means that the first packet failed to decode, and the first shift was used.
-The first shift worked, so for all remaining packets, the last shift that worked was the first one tested, and the remaining 5 subparts all decoded on the first try.
-The first shift tried after no shift is ``-0.75``, which means to shift the packet 75% to the set of bits after the current set of bits.
-This is the empirically derived shift to deliver the most decodes if no shift didn't work.
+The '99' means that this packet was not even looked at.

 * ``ss=3.76`` is the signal strength.
 It has no units and isn't related to anything.
 It is just a relative indication of the signal strength